shanilevy/gradle-bintray-plugin/README.md

 * [Example project](https://github.com/bintray/bintray-examples/tree/master/gradle-bintray-plugin-examples/gradle-bintray-plugin-configurations-example) for using Configurations.

 3. FilesSpec is following [Gradle's copySpec](https://docs.gradle.org/current/javadoc/org/gradle/api/file/CopySpec.html) which is used by the copy task.

-Below you can find an example for uploading any arbitrary files using filesSpec that should be referenced from the bintray closure as follows:
+Below you can find an example for uploading arbitrary files from a specific folder ('build/libs') to a directory ('standalone_files/level1') under the build version in bintray using filesSpec. filesSpec should be referenced from the bintray closure as follows:

 ```groovy
 bintray {